 How to Get Japanese Snacks

 Japanese Kit Kats cannot be sold or shipped to customers in the US at this time.
-For US customers who are interested in trying other Japanese sweets and snacks, you can search on Bokksu Market for hundreds of mouth-watering and intriguing items that are available for purchase.
+For US customers who are interested in trying other Japanese sweets and snacks, you can search on Bokksu Boutique for hundreds of mouth-watering and intriguing items that are available for purchase.

 You can also sign up for Bokksu, an online Japanese snack subscription box.
 When you sign up for Bokksu, you get a Japanese snack box filled with goodies that shows up at your door every month.
 You can select from a curated selection, like this box of Japanese snacks, Japanese candies, and teas, highlighting traditional flavors.
 Treat yourself by trying delicious and interesting Japanese snacks that you have yet to experience, or order for a friend to bring them the gift of excitement and adventure!